GTK-teaching/Microarrays-R/setup.md

 title: Setup
 ---

+## Bioconductor installation and data download

+- Install Bioconductor in your R system
-Download the files provided on LumiNUS into two directories, one for GSE33416 and one for GSE66417.
+- Download the files provided on LumiNUS into two directories, one for [GSE33146][GSE33146] and one for [GSE66417][GSE66417]

 {% include links.md %}
+{% include site-links.md %}